pankaja-shree/vue-projects/README.md

 ### Creating vue project using a webpack template:

+* Webpack - tool to launch a server to host our code and see edits of application in realtime

 Command - vue init <webpack-template-name> <project-name>
 Example - vue init webpack-simple starbase
+And follow the instructions to install node modules

 ## Applications: